piadonabauer/thesis-edit-evaluation/README.md

 ---

 ## **Main Contributions**
-- A new approach for assessing instruction-guided image editing, bridging the gap between automated metrics and human perception.
+- A new approach is proposed for assessing instruction-guided image editing, bridging the gap between automated metrics and human perception.
 - An extensive annotation study was conducted to analyze the correlation between the proposed metric and human preferences.
 - A detailed analysis of the fine-tuning process and annotation study highlights key challenges, strengths, and limitations.